Utsavrawar27/AI-SaaS-Tool-Gateway/README.md

 ## Enhancements from initial version

-- Adding video generation capabilities
+- Adding video generation capabilities using replicate.com AI
-- adding..
+- API token from replicate.com free tier is added to .env variable REPLICATE_API_TOKEN
+- Optimized the page navigation and color codes for video navigation page.